GeoscienceAustralia/dea-knowledge-hub/content/data/sea-ocean-and-coast/dea-coastlines/dea-coastlines/_details.md

+## Background

+Australia has a highly dynamic coastline of over 30,000 km, with over 85% of its population living within 50 km of the coast.
+This coastline is subject to a wide range of pressures, including extreme weather and climate, sea level rise and human development.
+Understanding how the coastline responds to these pressures is crucial to managing this region, from social, environmental and economic perspectives.

 ## What this product offers

 [Digital Earth Australia Coastlines](https://maps.dea.ga.gov.au/story/DEACoastlines) is a continental dataset that includes annual shorelines and rates of coastal change along the entire Australian coastline from 1988 to the present.